Tamala24/SEM_2324/button/README.md

-# _Sample project_
+# _Button project_

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-This is the simplest buildable example.
-The example is used by command `idf.py create-project` that copies the project to user specified path and set it's name.
-For more information follow the [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project)

-## How to use example
-We encourage the users to use the example as a template for the new projects.
-A recommended way is to follow the instructions on a [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project).
+This is project consists in the application of the standard GPIO for switching on and off a LED using a button.
+When it's pressed, the light's on, when not, the light's off.

-## Example folder contents
+## Button folder contents

-The project **sample_project** contains one source file in C language [main.c](main/main.c).
-The file is located in folder [main](main).
+The project **button** contains three files: two source files in C language [main.c](main/main.c) and [button.c](main/button.c), and one header file [button.h](main/button.h).
+The files are located in folder [main](main).

 ESP-IDF projects are built using CMake.
-The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).
+The project build configuration is contained in `CMakeLists.txt` files.

 Below is short explanation of remaining files in the project folder.